yegor256/xdsd/_drafts/2014-04-11-puzzle-driven-development-by-roles.md

 ## Architect

-I'm an architect and my task is to implement a requirement, formally specified in the SRS.
+Now I'm an architect and my task is to implement a requirement, formally specified in the SRS.
 PM is expecting a working feature from me, which I can deliver only when the architecture is clear, classes are designed and implemented.